nherment/meshnet/README.md

 channels
 --------

-meshnet channels are the core of the mesh network and cover multiple functionalities.
+Channels are the core of the mesh network and cover multiple functionalities.
-Depending on how it is configured, a channel can be used as a pub-sub or for queue execution depending on how the channel is configured.
+Depending on how it is configured, a channel can be used as

+- a pub-sub
+- a queue, persisted (resilient to server crash) or not

 Nodes subscribe to a set of channels.